Grv-Gaurav-singh/Projects__Resume/README.md

 # Data Science and Machine Learning Projects Repository

 Welcome to my repository!
 I'm Gaurav Kumar Singh, a passionate data science enthusiast currently pursuing my M.Tech in Biomedical Engineering from IIT Hyderabad.
-This repository houses a collection of my projects, covering various aspects of data science, machine learning, and natural language processing (NLP) and my coursework projects.
+This repository houses a collection of my projects, covering various aspects of data science, machine learning, natural language processing (NLP) and my coursework projects.
 Each project is contained in its respective folder, with a dedicated README file providing detailed information.

 ## About Me: